The Dr Sarno Back Pain Relief Method,

 This facilitation occurs by modifying the chemical bath at each synapse* located in the relevant nerve pathways.
 Many times, there are many thousands of nerves and synapses involved.
 Some motor pathways have as many as 10,000 neurons converging on ONE motor unit.*

-A motor unit turns a muscle, or rather a small part of a muscle, on or off.
+* A motor unit turns a muscle, or rather a small part of a muscle, on or off.

 Their ease of firing is modified by changes in the chemistry at the synaptic cleft, the space between the pre- and post-synaptic cell.
-If the chemistry has changed sufficiently, synapses can become less resistant to firing (meaning they fire VERY easily) to the point where they become “stuck” in the ON position, and cannot turn OFF.
+If the chemistry has changed sufficiently, synapses can become less resistant to firing (meaning they fire VERY easily) to the point where they eventually become “stuck” in the ON position, and cannot turn OFF.
 The attached muscle or organ, therefore, cannot turn off, and soon goes into over-activity, dysfunction, or burnout.

-This is done by DE-facilitating the nerve pathways and synapses by means that inhibit the firing of the involved nerve(s).
+Paradoxically, this is done by DE-facilitating the nerve pathways and synapses that inhibit the firing of the involved nerve(s).
 In those moments of inhibition, that gives the chemical bath a chance to return back to a more normal, less facilitated state.
+This turns off the nerve change to the muscles or organs, allowing them to return to a more normal state.

 There are several ways to “inhibit” (reduce or stop) the firing of a synapse and its nerve.
 It appears that focused attention — mindfulness — is a neurologically “inhibitory” activity, which might well explain why attention — also related to mindfulness or meditation — can in many cases spontaneously turn stress, tension, and resulting pain OFF.